 Deciding it’s best not to correct a God armed with thunderbolts over what your name is, Diana proceeds to earth and is assisted by a US soldier.

-I’ve no idea how he got on with Circe (1959) though I’d be far more concerned with the centaur in the background who looks, well, there’s a glint in his eye.
-If you thought one dangerous female character was challenging then Rip also got himself into something of a dilemma with two of them.
+I’ve no idea how he got on with Circe though I’d be far more concerned with the centaur in the background.
+If you thought one dangerous female character was challenging Rip also got himself into something of a dilemma with two of them.

 In Beauty Contest of the Ages (1964) Helen of Troy and Cleopatra face off in a beauty contest.
 I have no idea how this one goes so if you do I’d love to find out.
 Just tweet me.
-Rip wasn’t the only time traveller, the possibly not as good but it does have a pun named Mark Tyme ended up fighting gladiators in his first trip (1967)
+Rip wasn’t the only time traveller.
+In 1967 Mark Tyme ended up fighting gladiators on his debut adventure.

 The importance of Gladiator fights is that no-one knows your secret identity

-The Man of Steel has a few run ins, albeit peripherally with figures from antiquity.
+The Man of Steel has a few run ins with figures from antiquity.
 The first is the ghost of Julius Caesar, sort of, in 1954.
-The story is based on the catchphrase of Perry White, Clarke Kent’s editor which itself was one of the many things introduced by the radio series.
+The story is based on the catchphrase of Perry White, Clarke Kent’s editor.

-This was made into a tv episode in 1955, both formats followed a similar theme, namely the fooling of Perry White at the Daily Planet.
-In the comic Superman helps the drama critic (Waldo Pippin) haunt Perry White until he gets two great scoops, the idea being to get Perry’s confidence back.
-Presumably a nice cup of tea and a biscuit was far too simple.
+This particular tale carried over into the small screen and made into a TV episode.
+Both versions followed a similar theme, namely the fooling of Perry White at the Daily Planet.
+In the comic Superman helps the drama critic (Waldo Pippin) haunt Perry White until he gets two great scoops.
+The idea being to get Perry’s confidence back.

 According to DC Wiki the story goes something like this: